Cuero history is all cowboys, rustling, reconstructing and Western romance

-Tresa Urbanovsky has a favorite little tid-bit she likes to share at the Chisholm Trail Heritage Museum, in Cuero, about a seven-year-old cowboy who rode the 800-mile trail 140 years ago, earned his pay for driving cattle and bought a bag of candy in Kansas.
+Tresa Urbanovsky has a favorite little tidbit she likes to share at the Chisholm Trail Heritage Museum in Cuero, about a 7-year-old cowboy who rode the 800-mile trail 140 years ago, earned his pay for driving cattle and then bought a bag of candy in Kansas.

 Drew Patterson, the 7-year-old cowboy, said in a written recollection on display at the museum, "I didn't have to pay for a shave yet and was too young for the ladies, so I spent my money at the candy store."

 Cuero cannot be separated from stories like this one.
-The very name, Cuero, is a Spanish word meaning "hide" or "rawhide," and, while the turkey is certainly important to the town, cattle has been king of Cuero's history.
+The very name, Cuero, is a Spanish word meaning "hide" or "rawhide," and, while the turkey is certainly important to the town, cattle has been king of Cuero's history, according to materials in the museum.

-Urbanovsky taught social studies at St. Joseph High School in Victoria from 1990-1997 and then taught in Cuero for about 21 years after that, she said.
-She works, in her retirement, as an education coordinator for the Chisholm Trail Heritage Museum, 302 N. Esplanade St. in Cuero.
+Urbanovsky taught social studies at St. Joseph High School in Victoria from 1990-1997 and then taught in Cuero for some 21 years after that, she said.
+She works, in her retirement, as an education coordinator for the museum, 302 N. Esplanade St. in Cuero.

-She said on Tuesday she loves all of Texas history but has a favorite piece of history from right in the Crossroads, centered in DeWitt County.
+She said in an interview this past week she loves all of Texas history, but has a favorite piece of history from right in the Crossroads, centered in DeWitt County.

 Tanner Fuchs is a junior at Cuero High School and said he learned about the feud from his grandpa when he was about 11 years old.

-Note: Editor’s note: What’s in a name?
-Zac Lentz Parkway, the Leo J. Welder Center for the Performing Arts, Dr. Pattie Dodson Public Health Center, and now Cuero.
-This is another in an occasional series of articles exploring the story behind the names.